ArmidaleSoftware/gedcom7/README.md

 - Gedcom7 - a project that builds a GEDCOM parser library.
 - GedCompare - a project that builds a command-line interface that uses the above library to do file comparison.
+- GedValidate - a project that builds a command-line interface that uses the above library to do file validation.

 The same Gedcom7 library is used by the online web site tools:
 - [GEDCOM 5.5.1 to 7.0 converter](https://magikeygedcomconverter.azurewebsites.net)